Why We Want You To Launch Your Website Right Now

-This may be hard for all the perfectionists out there, but we have to tell you a secret: no website is ever complete or in its “final” form.
-To be honest, no digital experience ever is - and you wouldn’t want it to be!
-The beauty of digital spaces is that they are living, breathing, organic platforms and able to grow and evolve as our businesses do.
+The beauty of digital spaces is that they are living, breathing, organic platforms able to grow and evolve as our businesses do.
 The website that you publish when you launch your business is not the website you should have a year later.
 It shouldn’t even be entirely the same website a month later.

 Websites Expand and Contract

-Minimal Viable Products Have More ROI Than No Viable Product
+Minimal Viable Products Have More ROI Than No Product At All

-Launching a website as you get your business off the ground, even if it's not what you imagined for your business in full, is more important than leaving a site unpublished until it reaches an idealized perfection.
+Launching a website as you get your business off the ground, even if it's not what you built out entirely as you imagined for your business, is more important than leaving a site unpublished until it reaches a state of idealized perfection.

 Long story longer: Just.
 Launch.
 The.
 Website.
 (You can thank us later that you did.)